russmckendrick/records/content/albums/this-is-not-a-safe-place-14003030/index.md

 ---
 title: "Ride - This Is Not A Safe Place"
-album_artist: "Ride"
+artist: "Ride"
-album_title: "This Is Not A Safe Place"
+album_name: "This Is Not A Safe Place"
 date: 2019-08-16
 release_id: "14003030"
 slug: "this-is-not-a-safe-place-14003030"
+hideSummary: true
 cover:
     image: "this-is-not-a-safe-place-14003030.jpg"
+    alt: "This Is Not A Safe Place by Ride"
+    caption: "This Is Not A Safe Place by Ride"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Psychedelic Rock", "Shoegaze"]
 ---

 ## Tracklisting